3D scanning services

 We provide 3D scanning services to museums, archaeologists, collectors and all cultural sectors.
 We have been working with 3D data since 2000.
 We know what we’re doing.

-We can help you to scan small objects all the way up to whole landscapes and explore how 3D can be used to achieve your goals.
+We can help you to 3D scan small objects all the way up to whole landscapes and explore how 3D can be used to achieve your goals.

 Whether that’s to create an Augmented Reality (AR) experience, show annotated object (or place) tours in-gallery on screen, to 3D print a replica, or to study an inscription or some decoration.
 We can help.

 We work with museums, archaeologists, art galleries, private collectors and retail.

 Explore this page to see what we can do for you, and view some of the 3D scans that we have created for clients.

 We can work with you to use 3D to help your interpretation or marketing requirements.

-Working with real 3D data – scanned by us or anyone else – we can bring reality into virtual spaces to help tell stories.
+Working with real 3D data – 3D scanned by us or anyone else – we can bring reality into virtual spaces to help tell stories.
 Explore a submerged shipwreck deep under the sea, or fly around a landscape, understanding it in new ways.
 Reconstruct a broken object to help visitors understand how it looked or how it was used.
 Annotate a complex object to explain its functions.

 See our case study below to see how we helped to interpret shipwrecks deep under the sea off the Isles of Scilly, UK.

-Contact us to have a chat and see how we can help.
+Contact us to have a chat about our 3D scanning services and see how we can help.

 We can offer a combined approach of 3D scanning and innovative lighting methods to study small details.
 Think worn coins, eroded inscriptions or decorations, or wear marks.